Remembering Your Child Within Project

 ~ ~ ~

-How it works - As social beings, we rely on interactions with another to orient our place in community.
-Current research in neuroscience and psychology link the importance of the body's autonomic nervous system to mirror neurons in the insula of the superior temporal cortex, mid pre-fontal conrtex of the brain and the primary site of human empathy.
-These neurons communicate with neurons from the autonomic nervouse system that run through our body's neurofibers of the vegus nerve.
-When significant stress occurs, as a means of self-preservation, the body goes into fight or flight response.
+How it works - As social beings, we rely on interactions with one another to orient our place in the community.
+Current research in neuroscience and psychology links the importance of the body's autonomic nervous system to mirror neurons in the insula of the superior temporal cortex, mid-pre-fontal cortex of the brain, and the primary site of human empathy.
+These neurons communicate with neurons from the autonomic nervous system that run through our body's neuro fibers of the vagus nerve.
+When significant stress occurs, the body goes into a fight-or-flight response as a means of self-preservation.
 This response re-triggers without rational cause.
-We have the ability to change these responses.
+We can change these responses.